groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/EAN13-dotm.en.md

         * Instantiate SignOptions class and set all demanded data.
         * Invoke the Signature.Sign() method passing output Dotm file or memory stream

-    title_right: "System Requirements"
+    title_right: " System Requirements"
     content_right: |
-        Documents signing with GroupDocs.Signature for .NET can be performed in just a few simple steps.
-Our APIs are supported on all major platforms and operating systems.
-Before executing the code below, make sure you have the following prerequisites installed on your system.
+        GroupDocs.Signature for .NET are supported on all major platforms and operating systems.
+Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         * Operating systems: Microsoft Windows, Linux, MacOS
         * Development environments: Microsoft Visual Studio, Xamarin, MonoDevelop